phantomzone-org/phantom/compiler-tests/otc/README.md

 }
 ```

-Inputs and outputs are communicated to/from the program via the RAM, thus we need to reserve space for both.
+Inputs and outputs are communicated to and from the program via RAM, so we need to reserve space for both.
 This is done by declaring the following static variables:

 ```rust
 #[no_mangle]